ghosteyetech/Wildfly-docker/README.md

 ## Creating docker file
 >Dockerfile? a Dockerfile has a special mission: automation of Docker image creation.
 Once, you write build instructions into Dockerfile, you can build your own Docker images with custom environment configuration.

->Now make sure that the helloworld.war application is in the same folder as the Dockerfile
+>Now make sure that the WNSassWebPortal.war application is in the same folder as the Dockerfile

 >To build a new Docker image is pretty simple, you have to choose a name (actually a tag) and issue a docker build command: